Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Elevated body temperature

-- Muscle tremors (tremor)
+- Muscle Tremors (Tremor)

 - Stiff limbs

-- Ataxia (coordination disorders)
+- Ataxia (Coordination disorders)

-- Seizures
+- Convulsions

 - HypertensionHypertension, or high blood pressure, is a condition in which the blood pressure in the arteries is consistently elevated.
 In dogs and cats, this can lead to damage to organs such as the heart, kidneys, and eyes, and requires medical treatment., followed by hypotension

 - CyanosisCyanosis refers to a bluish discoloration of the skin and mucous membranes, caused by an inadequate oxygen supply to the blood.
-It can be a sign of heart, lung, or blood diseases. (bluish discoloration of mucous membranes)
+It can be a sign of heart, lung, or blood diseases. (bluish discoloration of the mucous membranes)

 - ComaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems.

-In particularly severe cases, multi-organ failureMultiple organ failure is a serious condition in which several vital organ systems fail simultaneously.
-In dogs and cats, this can be caused by severe illness, injury, or as a result of toxicity, and is often life-threatening. can occur, characterized by metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+In particularly severe cases, multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
+In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. organ failure can occur, characterized by metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
 In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. and inadequate oxygen supply to the organs.
-Without rapid veterinary intervention, severe caffeine poisoning can lead to death within a few hours.
+Without rapid veterinary intervention, severe caffeine poisoning can lead to Death within a few hours.

 Cats show similar symptoms to dogs but are often more sensitive to caffeine and can develop severe symptoms at lower doses.